semimod/openvaf-website/content/docs/help/faq.md

 ### Why did you develop OpenVAF?

-Coming from a software-engineering/academic background we noticed at the beginning of 2019 that commercial Verilog-A compilers had serious shortcomings (speed, standard compliance, license cost).
+Coming from a modeling/software-engineering/academic background we noticed at the beginning of 2019 that commercial Verilog-A compilers had serious shortcomings (slow compilation and simulation speed, questionable Verilog-A standard compliance, license cost, convergence issues).
 Even worse, the ADMS tool used in the open-source circuit simulators is notoriously buggy and slow, and not anymore maintained.